steenhansen/type-czech/read-mes/simple-howto.md

     expectsSentence('Starts with uppercase and ends with period.') //pass

-    expectsSentence('starts with lowercase and no period') //fail
+    expectsSentence('starts with lowercase and no period') // fail - bad start and end

-    expectsSentence(17) //fail
+    expectsSentence(17) // fail - not a string

 ### 4 Parameter Contained in Set<a name="in-set"></a>